 As a performer, Tyler was most recently on stage at the SpringWorks Festival in Stratford with Andrea Scott’s play Controlled Damage.
 Other credits include The Assassination of Robert Ford: Dirty Little Liar (Still Your Friend, Best of Fringe), Julius Caesar (St. Lawrence Shakespeare Festival), puppetry for the PanAm games, Little Shop of Horrors (Theatre New Brunswick), Alice in Wonderland (Sudbury Theatre Centre), Much Ado About Nothing (Single Thread Theatre), and The Importance of Being Earnest (Casa Loma).

-I am also a passionate educator and love facilitating classes and workshops for learners of all ages and backgrounds.
-Some favourite experiences include working with Soulpepper’s Youth Academy, the World Festival of Children’s Theatre, the Ontario Art Teacher’s Association, and the Ontario Arts Council’s Artists in Education Program.
-I have developed educational entertainment for the Ontario Science Centre including Second Leap, an exploration of human travel to Mars, The Gobsmacking Gutbag, an introduction to the digestive system, and Rediscovering da Vinci, an autobiographical presentation about Leonardo da Vinci.
+Tyler is also a passionate educator and loves facilitating classes and workshops for learners of all ages and backgrounds.
+Some favourite experiences include working with Soulpepper’s Youth Academy, the World Festival of Children’s Theatre, the Ontario Art Teachers’ Association, Shakespeare In Action, the Ontario Arts Council’s Artists in Education Program, and the Ontario Science Centre.
+Tyler is currently an artist educator with Prologue for the Performing Arts.